griptape-ai/griptape/README.md

                              "c497d83c1d134db694b9994596016320"
 [11/02/23 15:28:50] INFO     Subtask 0096dac0f0524636be197e06a37f8aa0
-                             Thought: Now that the webpage content is stored in memory, I need to use the ToolOutputProcessor API
+                             Thought: Now that the webpage content is stored in memory, I need to use the ToolMemoryClient API
                              to summarize the content.
-                             Action: {"name": "ToolOutputProcessor", "path":
+                             Action: {"name": "ToolMemoryClient", "path":
                              "summarize", "input": {"values": {"memory_name":
                              "ToolMemory", "artifact_namespace":
                              "c497d83c1d134db694b9994596016320"}}}
 [11/02/23 15:29:06] INFO     Subtask 0096dac0f0524636be197e06a37f8aa0
-                             Response: Output of "ToolOutputProcessor.summarize"
+                             Response: Output of "ToolMemoryClient.summarize"
                              was stored in memory with memory_name "ToolMemory" and artifact_namespace
                              "77584322d33d40e992da9767d02a9018"